 Why It Rocks:

-If you’re learning American Mahjong, this is your best friend.
+If you’re learning American Mahjong, or want a more modern interface, check out I Love Mahj, which offers AI and live play in one place.
 The AI plays strictly by the National Mah Jongg League card and helps reinforce pattern recognition.
 Great for retirees and club-level learners.

 Connor’s Take: